Bayesian Nonparametric Inference for "Species-sampling" Problems: Coverages of prevalences

-That is, the discrete functional $\mathfrak{f}_{r,n,m}$ is the number of species observed $r$ times that would be observed if $m$ additional samples were collected from the same population.
+namely the number of species observed $r$ times that would be observed if $m$ additional samples were collected from the same population.
 Note that $\mathfrak{f}_{0,n,m}$, i.e. the coverage of prevalence of order $0$, is the number of unseen species $\mathfrak{u}_{n,m}$.
-The problem of estimating coverages of prevalences first appeared in linguistics to answer the question ``Did Shakespeare write a newly-discovered poem?" \citep{Thi(87)}.
+The estimation of coverages of prevalences first appeared in linguistics to answer the question ``Did Shakespeare write a newly-discovered poem?" \citep{Thi(87)}.
 The estimated coverages of prevalences was applied to test the consistency of the word usage in a previously unknown poem attributed to Shakespeare with the word usage in the entire Shakespearean canon.
 Similar questions, though under different vests, appear in biological sciences.
 In genomics data, they appear in relation to coverage depth, i.e. the average number of reads that are aligned to known reference bases \citep{Den(19)}.
-Depending on the specific application, different levels of coverage might be required.
-This leads to the problem of determining whether additional sequencing is needed, which can be motivated by a required minimum coverage threshold, or investigating rare events.
-The estimation of coverages of prevalences can be valuable in this setting, as it allows researchers to estimate how many molecules observed with a given frequency would be observed again if the sampling efforts were increased.
+Depending on the application, different levels of coverage might be required.
+This leads to determine whether additional sequencing is needed, which can be motivated by a required minimum coverage threshold, or investigating rare events.
+The estimation of coverages of prevalences can be valuable in such a setting, as it allows researchers to estimate how many molecules observed with a given frequency would be observed again if the sampling efforts were increased.